20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Search for a halo-like excess

 To verify how well the halo model matches the data in terms of morphology, map images are shown in figure \ref{fig:map_E12}, for the NFW-$\rho^2$ fit at the 21 GeV bin.
 When the fit is made without a halo model component, the fit tries to minimize the halo component, and hence, the fit would be biased if the halo component physically exists.
-However, a halo-like residual can be seen even in such a fit (top left).
+However, a halo-like residual can be seen even in such a fit (top left), giving a lower bound for the halo-like signal.
 In the fit including NFW-$\rho^2$ as the halo model, the map of the model plus residual (i.e., the observed map with all model maps except for the halo subtracted) shows a clearer halo-like structure (top right), which is spherically symmetric and consistent with the model map (bottom left).
 The fit residual with the halo model (bottom right) is significantly reduced compared to the fit without the halo (top left), indicating that the halo fit is successful overall in the ROI.

 To examine the fits in energy bins other than the peak (21 GeV), figures \ref{fig:map_lowE} and \ref{fig:map_highE} show maps of the NFW-$\rho^2$ model plus residual at bins lower and higher than 21 GeV, respectively.
 These maps show the trend seen in figure \ref{fig:spec_NFWX}, with the negative fit at the lowest 1.5 GeV, nearly zero at 2.5 GeV, the halo component becoming stronger toward 21 GeV, and then rapidly weaker beyond 21 GeV.
-The morphology of the halo model plus residual is generally spherically symmetric and does not appear to contradict the profile of the assumed model halo.
+The morphologies of the halo model plus residual are generally spherically symmetric and do not appear to contradict the profile of the assumed model halo.

 Finally, the images of the best-fit model map templates considered in the fits, other than the halo, are shown in figure \ref{fig:map_models} for comparison.
 The morphology of the GALPROP gas component and Loop I differ greatly from the halo model, and it is unlikely that they are degenerate with each other.
 The ICS components of GALPROP are shown separately for each of the three target photon fields: optical (direct radiation from stars), infrared (emission from interstellar dust grains), and the cosmic microwave background (CMB) radiation.
 These are shown separately here to check morphology, but it should be noted that they are treated as a single component in the fitting of the baseline analysis.
 Though the optical and infrared ICS components show a morphology most similar to that of the halo, they are considerably flattened along the Galactic plane compared with the halo.
 The possible degeneracy between the ICS and halo components will be discussed in section \ref{sec:origins}.